visit/citybreak-online-doc/_includes/tracking.md

 # Tracking

-## Booking tracking
+## Booking tracking id

-he reservation tracking feature is a simple way for a client to track whether or not certain reservations were referred to by a tracking key.
+The reservation tracking feature is a simple way for a client to track whether or not certain reservations were referred to by a tracking key.

 A tracking key is a text string which could be any value, it could be provided through a direct link or within a widget.